techdivision/php-by-contract/README.md

         - 1 : Preconditions will be enforced
         - 2 : Postconditions will be enforced
         - 4 : Invariants will be enforced
+    * *max-nesting* : Contracts CAN use any function within their assertions, this option prevents a last line of defence against unintended endless loops

 - *project-dirs* : List of directories which should be included into autoloading and enforcement mechanics.
 You can us [`glob`](<http://php.net/manual/en/function.glob.php>) regex here.